fschrempf/contripy/README.md

 For contripy script:

+* envyaml (Python)
+* python-dotenv (Python)

+Additionally when using the Git parser:

 * git

+Additionally when using the GitHub parser:

+* python-graphql-client (Python)
-* python3-yaml
+* requests (Python)

-For report script:
+Additionally when using the report script:

 * asciidoctor
 * ruby-asciidoctor-pdf
-* python3-dateutil
+* python3-dateutil (Python)

 ## Config Format